pulsatility/Effects-of-Protein-Stability-on-Ultrasensitivity/README.md

-# Mathematical Modeling the Effects of Protein Stability on Ultrasensitivity of Covalent Modification Cycle
+# Mathematical modeling on how posttranslationally modulated protein stability affects the ultrasensitivity of covalent modification cycle